Ohmnivore/Frenzy/README.txt

         That's because I'm hosting on a crappy laptop and running a client at the same time though.
         It could be even faster.
         Moving platforms do not move yet
+        Only AIR and FFA game modes work so far

 NAT - If you happen to be behind a NAT, and want to host a server, then forward port 6385.
       This is basicaly the same thing you would do for any other online game like TF2 and such.